carbon-language/carbon-lang/docs/design/generics/details.md

 [interfaces requiring other interfaces](#interface-requiring-other-interfaces-revisited).
 During the `impl` validation done during type checking, Carbon will only consider the interfaces that are direct requirements of the interfaces the type is known to implement.
-An `observe...impls` declaration can be used to add an interface that is a direct requirement to the set of interfaces whose direct requirements will be considered for that type.
+An `observe`...`impls` declaration can be used to add an interface that is a direct requirement to the set of interfaces whose direct requirements will be considered for that type.
 This allows a developer to provide a proof that there is a sequence of requirements that demonstrate that a